mhaidli/mhaidli.github.io/content/blog/academicmusings/how-to-give-good-feedback.md

 lastupdated: January 15th 2025.
 ---

 One thing that was done in my alma matter, and which I try emulating in academic spaces I am in, is a paper swap session.
 Different people, all working towards the same deadline, exchange papers and provide feedback on how to improve the paper, where it's making a certain argument clearer, bringing in additional literature, or how to make the paper more concise.
+Great for getting feedback on your papers and bonding with everyone else in your department.

-Inevitably when organizing these sessions, someone always asks:
+Inevitably when organizing these sessions, someone (particularly young and junior academics) will ask:

 > But Abraham!
 I am but a novice in the world of academia.
 I have never given feedback on a paper, how do I go about doing so?